precondition/keymapdb/src/posts/keymaps/kawamashi.md

 layerCount: 3
 OS: [Windows]
 stagger: columnar
-summary: Keyboard layout derived from Bépo and optimised for split ortholinear and columnar-staggered keyboards like the ErgoDox, with two secondary layers (scientific symbols + numpad / other symbols + function keys) accessible with the thumb.
+summary: Keyboard layout derived from BÉPO and optimised for split ortholinear and columnar-staggered keyboards like the ErgoDox, with two secondary layers (scientific symbols + numpad / other symbols + function keys) accessible with the thumb.
 title: FR-Godox
 writeup: https://bepo.fr/wiki/Utilisateur:Kawamashi
 ---